-No bugs in MRI scan, but doctors find IAF Pilot’s lower spine injured, a rib also hurt
+No bugs in MRI scan, but doctors find IAF Pilot’s lower spine, rib injured

 New Delhi, Mar 03: The IAF pilot, Wing Commander Abhinandan Varthaman, who returned to India on Friday night after being in Pakistan's captivity for at least 60 hours, has suffered a rib fracture, lower spine injured, some bruises and back contusion, a report quoting officials claimed.